-In October 2017, in collaboration with Merck KGaA, based on safety data obtained in a Phase 1 clinical trial with pepinemab administered as a monotherapy in patients with solid tumors, we initiated the CLASSICAL-Lung Phase1b/2 clinical trial in NSCLC patients who have not previously been treated with immunotherapy and in patients who have failed prior immunotherapy to evaluate pepinemab as a combination therapy with avelumab, a checkpoint inhibitor targeting the PD-1/PD-L1 blocking pathway.
+In October 2017, in collaboration with Merck KGaA, based on safety data obtained in a Phase 1 clinical trial with pepinemab administered as a monotherapy in patients with solid tumors, we initiated the CLASSICAL-Lung Phase1b/2 clinical trial in NSCLC of pepinemab in combination with avelumab, a checkpoint inhibitor targeting the PD-1/PD-L1 pathway.
 The CLASSICAL-Lung trial consists of a dose escalation phase and a subsequent dose expansion phase.
-The dose escalation phase of the trial consisting of 12 subjects is complete, and we have completed enrollment of 50 subjects in the dose expansion phase, which includes 18 subjects in one cohort in which patients are immunotherapy naïve and 32 subjects in a second cohort whose tumors have progressed during or following an initial treatment with anti-PD1/PD-L1.
+The dose escalation phase of the trial consisting of 12 subjects is complete, and we have now completed the dose expansion phase, which includes 18 subjects in one cohort of patients who are immunotherapy naïve and 32 subjects in a second cohort whose tumors have progressed during or following an initial treatment with anti-PD1/PD-L1.

-As of December 31, 2019, approximately 59% of the CLASSICAL-Lung trial subjects whose tumors had progressed during or following treatment with FDA-approved checkpoint inhibitors experienced a halt or reversal of tumor progression after treatment with the combination of pepinemab plus avelumab.
-Approximately, half of the subjects who benefited from the combination had been treated with Keytruda and roughly 25% had been treated with Opdivo prior to enrolling in this clinical trial.
+Approximately 59% of the CLASSICAL-Lung trial subjects whose tumors had progressed during or following treatment with FDA-approved checkpoint inhibitors experienced a halt or reversal of tumor progression after treatment with the combination of pepinemab plus avelumab.
+About, half of the subjects who benefited from the combination had been treated with Keytruda and roughly 25% had been treated with Opdivo prior to enrolling in this clinical trial.
 Two patients had partial responses, or PRs, with approximately 66% and 52% tumor reductions on combination therapy after progression on Keytruda®, and 15 patients experienced stable disease, or SD, including three who had been refractory to prior anti-PD1/PD-L1.
-As of December 31, 2019, one subject (with a PR) has been on study for one year, four subjects (one PR and three SD) have been on study for at least 26 weeks and an additional five subjects with stable disease have been on study for at least 16 weeks.